The Czech Republic’s international investment position and external debt

 Structure of investment position liabilities

-Direct investment liabilities increased in Q1, accounting for 58.8% of total external liabilities.
-There was an increase in equity capital in domestic companies in the form of reinvestment of earnings by foreign owners and in loans received from affiliated companies.
+Direct investment liabilities picked up in Q2, accounting for 58.7% of total external liabilities.
+There was an increase in equity capital in domestic companies mainly in the form of reinvestment of earnings by foreign owners.

-In portfolio investment liabilities abroad, exchange rate and price effects exceeded repayment of domestic bonds by non-residents.
-The resulting volume of liabilities increased slightly, with portfolio investment representing 13.6% of total liabilities.
+Developments in portfolio investment liabilities abroad were driven mostly by purchases of domestic bank bonds by non-residents.
+The resulting volume of liabilities increased, with portfolio investment representing 14.9% of total liabilities.

-The negative fair value of derivatives declined by CZK 25 billion in Q1, accounting for 2.1% of total liabilities.
+The negative fair value of derivatives declined by CZK 29.5 billion to 1.8% of total liabilities in Q2.

-The Czech Republic’s external debt (the sum of its liabilities with stipulated maturity) rose by CZK 230.6 billion in Q1, totalling CZK 4,852.8 billion at the end of March.
-In year-on-year terms, the debt increased by CZK 519.0 billion.
-As regards the time structure of the external debt, the share of liabilities with original maturities longer than one year was 48.8% of total debt liabilities.
+The Czech Republic’s external debt (the sum of its liabilities with stipulated maturity) fell by CZK 26.9 billion in Q2, totalling CZK 4,891.1 billion at the end of June.
+In year-on-year terms, the debt increased by CZK 370.5 billion.
+As regards the time structure of the external debt, the share of liabilities with original maturities longer than one year was 49.4% of total debt liabilities.

 Chart 4 – External debt by debtor